Basia: 2000–present: Hiatus and comeback

 Her fourth solo studio album, It's That Girl Again, was finally released in spring 2009 by independent label Koch Records.
 It was promoted by the ballad "A Gift" on the Polish radio while "Blame It on the Summer" served as the lead single on the American market.
 The album met with critical as well as commercial success, placing in the top 10 of the US Jazz Albums chart and the top 5 in her native Poland where it was certified platinum.
 Basia toured extensively in Europe, east Asia, and North America to promote It's That Girl Again.
 A 2011 concert in Łódź, Poland was recorded for her second live album, From Newport to London: Greatest Hits Live... and More, released in fall 2011.
 The album featured three studio recordings including the title song, released as the lead single, and "Wandering", a duet with Polish singer Mietek Szcześniak.
 They recorded one more song together, a cover of Vanessa Williams' hit "Save the Best for Last", produced by its original co-writer Wendy Waldman, this time for Szcześniak's album Signs.
 In March 2013, Basia performed a full show at the Java Jazz Festival in Jakarta, Indonesia.

 Basia recorded duets with Polish artists Monika Lidke and the band Pectus for their respective albums, simultaneously working on the new solo album.
-In 2014, she was given the Commander's Cross of Polonia Restituta for promoting Polish culture worldwide and n 2015, she received the Medal for Merit to Culture – Gloria Artis.
+In 2014, she was given the Commander's Cross of Polonia Restituta for promoting Polish culture worldwide and in 2015, she received the Medal for Merit to Culture – Gloria Artis.
 Her fifth solo studio album, Butterflies, was released in May 2018, preceded by the single "Matteo".
 It received positive reviews and charted in the top 5 on the Jazz Albums chart in the US, and the top 20 in Poland.
 The accompanying concert tour spanned the US, Poland and East Asia.
-In November 2019, Basia was honored with the Kosciuszko Foundation Pioneer Award.
+In November 2019, Basia was honoured with the Kosciuszko Foundation Pioneer Award.
 In 2021, she was featured on the single "Fire & Ice" by The Clarisse Sisters.